-Microsoft Office is the de-facto standard office suite there in the world, but unfortunately it is not available to we, the “free” folk on linux.
-Sure there are quite a few number of ways to use it on Linux, either by using a virtual PC or employing …..
+Microsoft Office is the de-facto standard office suite there in the world, but unfortunately, it is not available to us, the “free” folk on Linux.
+Sure there are quite a few numbers of ways to use it on Linux, either by using a virtual PC or employing …..
 Which also allows you to run it on Linux.
-Either way the experience might not be the best.
-Fortunately also, this has also allowed for the creation of some very capable alternatives on Linux, and today, we’d take a look at 5 of the very top office suites that are available on Linux.
+Either way, the experience might not be the best.
+Fortunately, also, this has also allowed for the creation of some very capable alternatives on Linux, and today, we’d take a look at 5 of the very top office suites that are available on Linux.

 3. WPS Office

 WPS Office (formerly Kingsoft Office) is probably the closest to MS Office in terms of appearance.
 WPS uses a ribbon interface akin to what is available on MS Office.
 WPS is mostly free (ad supported) with a paid version.
 WPS comes with Writer, Presentation, and Spreadsheets.
 You don’t get the extensive collaboration as in Google Docs.